evananderson99/Evan_Anderson_Portfolio/README.md

 [Interactive Plot](https://chart-studio.plotly.com/~evan.anderson/4/#/)

-**Description**: This project focuses on forecasting economic uncertainty in the equity market using Prohet, a univariable forecastor that uses trends in seasonality
+**Description**: This project focuses on forecasting economic uncertainty in the equity market using Prohet, a univariable forecastor that uses trends in seasonality to make projections.

 **Technologies Used**: Python, FRED, Prophet, Sklearn, Plotly